alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/OPENSHIFT.md

 ...
 ```

 6. yaml for provisioning should look like this.
 This ties the mongodb-opsmanager-creds and mongodb-cloudmanager-orgid to the "my-replica-set4" mongodb cluster within your kube cluster in project/namespace "ecommerce".
 I use the "import YAML" UI in OCP console.
+Full list of what cluster options are available at https://github.com/mongodb/mongodb-atlas-kubernetes/blob/v0.6.1/config/crd/bases/atlas.mongodb.com_atlasclusters.yaml#L171

 ```
 apiVersion: mongodb.com/v1